rithira/InvokeAI/CONTRIBUTING.md

 ### Fix a bug

 Bugfixes are always welcome.
 Check out [the InvokeAI bug tracker](https://github.com/invoke-ai/InvokeAI/issues) for open bugs, and see if you might be interested in fixing them.
-If you want to pick one up, please leave a comment and ideally tag the section specialist for the bug you're looking at, or you can tag me @damian0815 if you don't know who that might be.
+If you want to pick one up, please leave a comment and ideally tag the section specialist for the bug you're looking at, or you can tag me @damian0815 right in the GitHub comment if you don't know who that might be.

 ### Implement a new features

 If you've got an awesome feature you'd like to contribute, that's great!
 Please [open a feature request](https://github.com/invoke-ai/InvokeAI/issues/new?assignees=&labels=enhancement&template=FEATURE_REQUEST.yml&title=%5Benhancement%5D%3A+) to propose your idea, just to ensure that we understand what you want to do and that it doesn't overlap with work that is already in progress.
-We strongly suggest however that you take the time to [talk to us](#talk-to-us) about what you want to do before spending too much time - see above.
+We strongly suggest however that you take the time to [talk to us](#talk-to-us) about what you want to do before spending too much time on something.

 ### Making a Pull Request